wrzlbrmft/imapcopy/README.md

 ### Important Tip

-You should make sure that no changes are made to both the source and destination IMAP account, while *imapcopy* is running on them.
+Avoid *any* change made to the source IMAP account, until you have completely copied it to the destination, especially if you need to run *imapcopy* several times to get the job fully done, e.g. due to errors.
 This also includes new incoming messages being delivered to the source IMAP account.

-Although it will not break or delete anything (the source account is accessed read-only by default), you are well-advised to avoid *any* change made to the source IMAP account, until you have completely copied it to the destination.
-Especially if you need to run *imapcopy* several times to get the job fully done, e.g. due to errors.

 The reason is, that *imapcopy* counts all folders and their messages in the source IMAP account, before it actually starts copying them.
 The folder and message numbers are used to indicate the copying progress.
-But you can also use the numbers to start/continue copying at a specific folder or message or only copy specific folders or even specific messages in folders.
+But you can also use the numbers to start/continue copying at a specific folder or message or copy only specific folders or even specific messages in folders.
 If you make changes to the source IMAP account, the folder and message numbers might change and you will have a hard time to do things like that if you are in the middle of a migration.